gabeclass/root_conda_forge_pres/root_conda_forge.md

 * Conda-forge automation: CI builds and bots help with updates
 * Using new uniform compiler stack
-    - ROOT became available on almost day 1 of the new compilers
+    - ROOT became available on day 1 of the new compilers
 * Recipe and patches are at \github{conda-forge/root-feedstock}

 ## Development
 * Many conda-forge formulas improved
-    * Chris Burr is now an admin
+    * Chris Burr is now part of `staged-recipies`
 * Quite a few patches accepted into ROOT 6.16.00, 6.16.02, and 6.18.00
 * User feedback in hours, fixes in 1-2 days
-*

 # Usage examples: Reproducible and shareable environments